MicrosoftDocs/sql-docs/docs/ssdt/download-sql-server-data-tools-ssdt.md

 ## Next steps

-After installing SSDT, work through these tutorials to learn how to create databases, packages, data models, and reports using SSDT.
+After installation of SSDT, work through these tutorials to learn how to create databases, packages, data models, and reports using SSDT.

 * [Project-Oriented Offline Database Development](project-oriented-offline-database-development.md)